Concentration and multitasking, can they go together?

 “Multitasking can result in time wasted due to human context switching and becoming prone to errors due to insufficient attention.”

-Doing several things at the same time, divides your attention and does not allow you to focus completely on any of the tasks.
-This can lead to inefficiency and doing mistakes due to lack of enough attention.
+Doing several things simultaneously divides your attention and allows you to focus only partially on all of the tasks.
+This can lead to inefficiency and making mistakes due to lack of enough attention.

 The Importance of Concentration

-Developing a certain degree of concentration ability, will enable you to fix your mind for longer periods exclusively on one thought or activity, and therefore, you will be able to study, understand and accomplish everything better and more efficiently.
+Developing a certain degree of concentration ability will enable you to fix your mind for more extended periods exclusively on one thought or activity.
+Therefore, you will be able to study, understand and accomplish everything better and more efficiently.

-With a better concentration ability, it will be easier for you to focus on one thing, and not allow it to wander away.
+With better concentration, it will be easier for you to focus on one thing and not allow it to wander away.
 This will also improve your ability to handle any task that you need to carry out.

-Concentration allows you to focus your attention on one thing at a time, and holding it there in accordance with your will.
-The stronger your concentration is the more time you can hold your attention fixed on one thought or activity.
+Concentration allows you to focus your attention on one thing at a time and hold it there in accordance with your will.
+The stronger your concentration, the more time you can spend fixed on one thought or activity.

 Focusing Instead of Multitasking

 You divide your attention With multitasking, moving your attention from one thing to another.
-This leads to a loss of energy and time and to making mistake.
+This leads to a loss of energy and time and to making mistakes.

-By learning to focus your attention, you learn to keep it in one place, as opposed to multitasking, where you move it swiftly, from one task to another.
+By learning to focus your attention, you learn to keep it in one place instead of multitasking, where you move it swiftly from one task to another.

 Learning to keep your attention on one thing, which is concentration, would enable you to disregard and reject unwanted thoughts, and this means greater inner peace and tranquility.

-With greater inner peace, you attain greater control of your mind and your thoughts.
+You attain greater control of your mind and thoughts with greater inner peace.
 This would make it easier to clear your mind from irrelevant thoughts when you need to focus.

 Don’t be afraid that improving your concentration would make your mind rigid and inflexible and your life boring.
-On the contrary, it will strengthen and make sharper all your five senses.
-It will enhance your intuition, make your mind more peaceful, and would help you in many ways.
+On the contrary, it will strengthen and make your five senses sharper.
+It will enhance your intuition, make your mind more peaceful, and help you in many ways.

-Just think, when do you accomplish more, when you focus your full attention on a single task, or when you watch TV, read mail, chat with friends on the phone or text them, all at the same time?
+Just think, when do you accomplish more, when do you focus your full attention on a single task, or when do you watch TV, read mail, chat with friends on the phone, or text them all at the same time?

-Which task takes less time and effort to accomplish, one that you fix your attention on?
-Or maybe the one which you try to carry out with several other tasks at the same time?
+Which task takes less time and effort to accomplish, one that you focus on, or one that you try to carry out with several other tasks at the same time?

 This should be obvious.
 So what do you choose, concentration or multitasking?

 Don’t get me wrong.
 I am not against multitasking.
-Sometimes, in certain situations it can be useful, especially when you are in a hurry and pressed in time.
+Sometimes, it can be helpful in certain situations, especially when you are in a hurry and pressed for time.

 Multitasking Quotes